beach

 I highly recommend you take a boat tour with Big Tub as it's an incredible experience.
 Every day after 5 pm and on Sundays till noon, Big Tub is closed for motor boats so that divers and snorkelers can enjoy shipwrecks as well.

-A small beach at the Big Tub lighthouse (build in 1885) is also a great place to dive and snorkel.
+A small beach at the Big Tub lighthouse (built in 1885) is also a great place to dive and snorkel.

 A second one.

-Our boat arrives at the artificial harbor where we are about to start exploring the island.
+Our boat arrives at the artificial harbour where we are about to start exploring the island.

 These flowerpots are made of an extremely fragile sedimentary rock, so it's forbidden to climb them.
 Not everyone understands it though.
 This man climbed down only after I took a picture of him and promised to complain to the park's staff.
 Unfortunately, Fathom Five National Marine Park, like many other parks in North America, is a victim of mass tourism and too accessible to random people like this feller.

-The top of the flower pot was asphalted to save it from moldering.
+The top of the flower pot was asphalted to save it from mouldering.

 You may be wondering how these flower pots appeared here.
 At the end of the latest ice age (10-12 thousand years ago), the water level was above the flower pot.
 Over time, the water was receding and baring the bottom of the lake.
-Waves as well as wind and ice flushed out softer rocks from the soil forming these free standing flower pots (happened to be made of harder rocks).
+Waves as well as wind and ice flushed out softer rocks from the soil forming these free-standing flower pots (which happened to be made of harder rocks).

 One of the trails on the island.